-Students should read their admissions letters carefully.
+Students should read their admission letter carefully.
 Students who have been granted conditional admission must complete the specific actions listed in their official offer letter to secure full admission.
-Some common conditions to admission are missing final official transcripts from students' previous institution or missing English requirements, for example.
+Some common conditions to admission are missing final official transcripts from students' previous institution or missing English proficiency requirements.
 Visit the Graduate School website for more information on admissions policies.